MasterKale/Docker-Django/README.md

 ### Dockerfile

 Builds the Django container.
-The container is derived from the standard **python:3.7** image and will run Django's `colletstatic` when being built.
+The container is built from a standard **python** Docker image and will run Django's `colletstatic` when being built.

 ### docker-compose.yml